What is a Developmental Disability?

 Degenerative developmental disabilities

 Degenerative developmental disabilities are categorized by conditions that cause a loss or breakdown of function over time.
-Children with these conditions may appear to develop normally at birth or in early childhood but start to lose function as they grow.
+Children with a neurodevelopmental disorder may appear to develop normally at birth or in early childhood but start to lose function as they grow.

 Metabolic developmental disabilities